biggerbetterlol/Lua-Basics/README.md

 # Lua-Basics
 Basics of lua like variable and function.
+Helping you on understanding on lua as the basics.